All Articles

 7. Ask for feedback from other employees

 Before having a performance review with each employee, solicit feedback from his or her manager and other employees who have worked closely with him or her.
-You can use the employee feedback to broaden the performance feedback that you provide for the employee.
+You can use this 360-degree feedback method to broaden the performance feedback that you provide for the employee.
 The conversations with other employees can take the form of an informal discussion to obtain this feedback.
 It can be interesting to find out how the employee is perceived by others and what they consider his or her strengths and weaknesses.

 8. Make it personal